Spinach and Goat Cheese Upside Down Quiche

 Pour over the spinach and cheese.

-Roll the dough between 2 sheets of parchment or waxed paper to about 1/8-inch thick.
+Roll the whole wheat dough between 2 sheets of parchment or waxed paper to about 1/8-inch thick.
 Gently remove the top paper.
 Cut into rough wedges.
 Arrange on top of custard.

 Bake 35 to 45 minutes, until the custard is set and beginning to show brown color on top.

-Serve warm, after letting the custard rest 5 minutes.
-The quiche is also delicious at room temperature or cold.
+Let the custard rest 5 minutes.
+Serve warm.
+This quiche is also delicious at room temperature or cold.

-You can use dairy milk or dairy-free milk.
-Half and half cream or heavy cream will make this upside-down quiche good and rich.
+- You can use dairy milk or dairy-free milk.
+Half and half cream or heavy cream will make this upside-down quiche seriously rich.